-Finally they decide to stay on the land.
+At the end of Parable of the Sower, they decide to stay on the land.
 They would plant the seeds that Lauren had stored and carried and use the few remaining crops.
-Lauren suggested that they all bury their dead even if they didn’t have the remains to physically bury.
+Lauren suggested that they all bury their dead, even if they didn’t have the remains to physically bury.
 As each person buried the people they had lost, they planted an oak tree.
 They are building the community of Acorn.

 Read on about the second book Parable of the Talents.